LethalCompanyCommunity/ModdingWiki/docs/user-guide/quest/beginners-guide.md

 !> **Before you install QuestPatcher, you need to install Java if you don't have it already, or you will get a warning message.** Download Java for your platform [here](https://www.java.com/en/download/).

 > These instructions are for **Windows** only at the moment.
 If you want to try a Linux build of QuestPatcher, you can find it [here as a .zip file](https://github.com/Lauriethefish/QuestPatcher/releases/latest).
+> Note: If Windows alerts you that the file is unsafe/at risk, choose to keep/run anyway.
+This is a false-positive.

 Currently the only recommended way to install mods is **QuestPatcher**.
 Download **QuestPatcher** from [Lauriethefish's GitHub](https://github.com/Lauriethefish/QuestPatcher/releases/latest).
 Select the **Assets** dropdown and download the .exe file named `windows-installer.exe`.
 Double-click the executable to begin installing, and follow the instructions.

-> Note: If Windows alerts you that the file is unsafe/at risk, choose to keep/run anyway.
-This is a false-positive.

 ![Preview](/docs/files/questpatcherprocessing.png)

+!> If you haven't modded a game or sideloaded apps to your headset before, you'll need to get **SideQuest** in addition to QuestPatcher. [**Follow this link**](https://sidequestvr.com/setup-howto) to learn how to set it up.
+After you've finished, you should have setup your Quest with developer mode on, and SideQuest showing a green status indicator at the top left when it is plugged in.

 ## Install Instructions